MicrosoftDocs/learn/learn-pr/azure/cna-set-up-azure-ad-use-scale/includes/4-azure-ad-app-development.md

 1. First, Azure AD verifies the user's identity.
 Upon successful authentication, Azure AD issues tokens that contain information reflecting the successful authentication.
 1. The user passes tokens to the application.
 The application validates the user’s security tokens to ensure that authentication was successful.

 To perform such validation, the application must be able to communicate securely with Azure AD.
 This, in turn, requires that the application itself operates as an Azure AD security principal.
-To make it possible, you have to ensure that the application is represented in some form in the same Azure AD tenant that contains the account of the authenticating user.
+To make it possible, you must ensure that the application is represented in some form in the same Azure AD tenant that contains the account of the authenticating user.

 There are two representations of an application in Azure AD:

 - An application object, which defines the properties of the application.
-- A service principal, which provides authentication and authorization functionality and also references the application object.
+- A service principal, which provides authentication and authorization functionality and references the application object.

 You can create application objects directly in the Azure portal from the **App Registrations** blade.
 For your own custom applications, such registration automatically creates the corresponding service principal.
 Afterwards, you can manage service principals in the Azure portal from the **Enterprise Applications** blade.

 During application registration, you have the option of specifying the application's redirect uniform resource identifier (URI).
 Its value designates the location to which the authorization server redirects the user after the app has been successfully authorized.
-The authorization server sends the code or token to the redirect URI, so it's important you register the correct location as part of the app registration process.
+The authorization server sends the code or token to the redirect URI, so it's important that you register the correct location as part of the app registration process.

 > [!NOTE]
 > The redirect URI must begin with **https**, unless it's referencing localhost, in which case, you can use `http://localhost`.
-It is also case-sensitive.
+It's also case-sensitive.

 ### What are application permissions?

 Applications that integrate with Azure AD follow an authorization model that allows you to control in a granular manner its permissions to other Azure AD-integrated applications and resources.
 Azure AD relies on the OAuth 2.0 authorization model to implement these permissions.
 In OAuth 2.0, permissions are organized into sets, commonly referred to as *scopes*.

 As a developer, you request the permissions your application needs by specifying a permission string as part of its configuration.
-For example, by setting the permission string to 'https://graph.microsoft.com/Calendars.Read', you indicate that the application will need to be able to read users' calendars in Microsoft Graph.
+For example, by setting the permission string to "https://graph.microsoft.com/Calendars.Read", you indicate that the application will need to be able to read users' calendars in Microsoft Graph.
 The application must be granted these permissions through a consent, which must be granted by either an Azure AD user or an Azure AD administrator, depending on the extent of these permissions.

 Azure AD supports two types of permissions: